chmeghana0/Real-Time-Traffic-Speed-Prediction-for-Urban-Road-Networks-with-an-Interactive-Web-Interface/README.md

 To model this behavior, we implemented a Long Short-Term Temporal Network (LSTTN) that captures:

-Spatial dependencies between traffic sensors
+1.Spatial dependencies between traffic sensors

-Temporal patterns in time-series traffic data
+2.Temporal patterns in time-series traffic data

-Important signal contributions using attention mechanisms
+3.Important signal contributions using attention mechanisms

-The system predicts traffic speeds for the next:
+4.The system predicts traffic speeds for the next:

 5 minutes